emielsteegh/wallpaper-daemon/README.md

 Clone this repo wherever you would like, and keep it there.

 **2. Install/Unisntall**<br>
 Run `./install.sh` to install the daemon, and `./uninstall.sh` to uninstall it.
 Uninstalling does not revert the wallpaper, but the management profile will kick it back in a day <sup>[citation needed]</sup>.
+Installing with `-v` will enable verbose logging.

 **3. ???**<br>
 After installation a random wallpaper will be selected from the `wallpaper-storage` folder on every login, and when anything other than this tool changes the wallpaper (like the management profile).